 I am a member of the International Studies Association, African Studies Association, Women’s Caucus for Political Science, Association for Women’s Rights in Development, International Association for the Study of Forced Migration, Law and Society Association, and the IUCN Commission on Environmental, Economic, and Social Policy for the Theme on Environment and Peace.

-You can contact me via email at laine.munir@nyu.edu.
-I only use Twitter sporadically, @LaineMunir.
+You can contact me via email at laine.munir@asu.edu.
+I only use Twitter very sporadically, @LaineMunir.

 Relevant links: